DSA Link

 • Video-record one full 5-on-5 game.
 Watch with your child, scoring just two behaviours: (1) what they do in the five seconds after passing the ball — relocate, screen, or stand still?
 (2) how many possessions did they box out on?
 These are the two most under-trained P6 habits and the two highest-signal items in the rubrics that Singapore schools have published.

 • Confirm your child's CCA records at primary school are accurate.
-MOE pulls CCA participation, school awards, NSG and competition results, NAPFA, and JSA data from the primary school directly into the DSA portal.
+Your child's school track record is part of what a DSA panel weighs — MOE's wording is that talent can be demonstrated through it.
+That record covers CCA participation, school awards, NSG and competition results, NAPFA, and JSA data.
 Incomplete records hurt the application.
 Ask the CCA teacher or year-head to check what's been logged.

 • Run a mock interview using the questions above.
 Record on phone.
 Watch back together.
 Flag any answer that ran over thirty seconds — or used the word "passionate."
 Both kill the read.